Gender in extended reality

 Kate Euphemia Clark, Marcus Carter and Ben Egliston

-Gender-based discrimination in mixed reality is a pernicious problem, both at the level of experiencing gameplay, and more deeply at the level of the technology itself (see here for a discussion of disability and XR).
+Gender-based discrimination in mixed reality is a pernicious problem, both at the level of experiencing gameplay, and more deeply at the level of the technology itself.
 This will only become more pervasive as metaverse products become more entwined in our work and social lives.

 Sexual harassment in virtual spaces has unfortunately had a long history in XR technologies.
 One of the most prominent early pieces of writing in this vein is Belamire’s (2016) blog post outlining her experience of sexual assault in the form of “virtual groping” in social VR archery game QuiVr (2016), describing the experience as something that was very real in terms of its felt effects.
 Belamire’s experience, as a survey of VR users’ social experiences (Outlaw and Duckles, 2018) points out, is not uncommon.
 For surveyed users of VR in 2018, 49% of female and 36% of male respondents reported experiencing some form of sexual harassment.